AmandaB2023/p4-test/README.md

 Was used in order to manage the development of the blog for my project , this was my first time using Github project Managment and I while I am still getting used to using this tool I found it very benefical to see what tasks I had completed and what was still outstanding.

 ![Github project Management](documentation/project-management.jpg)

+## Technologies Used

+The following technologies were used to complete this project.

+### Languages:
+*   [Python](https://www.python.org/downloads/release/python-385/): the primary language used to develop the blog
+*   [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML):the markup language used to create the blog.
+*   [CSS](https://developer.mozilla.org/en-US/docs/Web/css):the styling language used to style the blog.

+### Frameworks
+*   [Django](https://www.djangoproject.com/): python framework used to create all the logic.
+*   [GitHub](https://github.com/) was used to host the project code after being pushed.
+*   [Heroku](https://dashboard.heroku.com/apps) - was used to deploy the project.

+### Databases:
+*   [SQLite](https://www.sqlite.org/): this database was used during development .
+*   [PostgreSQL](https://www.postgresql.org/): is the database used to store all blog data.

+### Other
+*   [Gunicorn](https://gunicorn.org/): is the web server used to run the blog.
+*   [Psycopg2](https://www.psycopg.org/): is the database driver.
+*   [Django-allauth](https://django-allauth.readthedocs.io/en/latest/): the authentication library used to create user accounts.
+*   [Django-crispy-forms](https://django-cryptography.readthedocs.io/en/latest/): was used to control the rendering behavior of Django forms.
+*   W3C CSS Validation [W3C CSS Validation](https://jigsaw.w3.org/css-validator/)
+*   W3C Markup Validation [W3C Markup Validation](https://validator.w3.org/)
+*   JSHint to validate my javascript code [JSHint](https://jshint.com/)

 ## Deployment